navinlabcode/copykat/README.md

 ## Step 4: navigate prediction results
 Now let's look at the prediction results.
 Predicted aneuploid cells are inferred as tumor cells; diploid cells are stromal normal cells.

-Please note that filtered cells are not included in the results.
-I am debatinng whether should I include all cells in the results.
+This version put back all filtered cells and label them as "not defined" cells.

 ```{r, eval=TRUE}
 head(pred.test)

 ```
-The first 3 columns in the CNA matrix are the genomic coordinates.
+The first 3 columns in the CNV matrix are the genomic coordinates.
 Rows are 220KB bins in genomic orders.
+It also output CNVs indexed by gene names and other information such as chromosome names, start and end positions, G staining band etc.
+Mouse result only output the CNV results in gene name vy cell space.

 ```{r, eval=TRUE}
 head(CNA.test[ , 1:5])
 ```
-Copykat also generate a heatmap plot for estimated copy numbers.
+Copykat generate a heatmap plot for estimated copy numbers.
 Rows are single cells; columns are 220kb bins in genomic order.

 ```{r, eval=TRUE, , echo=FALSE, fig.width=7, fig.height=7}
   my_palette <- colorRampPalette(rev(RColorBrewer::brewer.pal(n = 3, name = "RdBu")))(n = 999)